yzhao062/pyod/README.rst

 Quick Start for Combining Outlier Scores from Various Base Detectors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-"examples/comb_example.py" illustrates the API for combining multiple base detectors (\ `comb_example.py <https://github.com/yzhao062/pyod/blob/master/examples/comb_example.py>`_\ ,
+"examples/comb_example.py" illustrates the API for combining the output of multiple base detectors (\ `comb_example.py <https://github.com/yzhao062/pyod/blob/master/examples/comb_example.py>`_\ ,
 `Jupyter Notebooks <https://mybinder.org/v2/gh/yzhao062/pyod/master>`_\ ).

 For Jupyter Notebooks, please navigate to **"/notebooks/Model Combination.ipynb"**

-Given we have *n* individual outlier detectors, each of them generates an individual score for all samples.
-The task is to combine the outputs from these detectors effectively **Key Step: conducting Z-score normalization on raw scores before the combination.**
+Outlier detection often suffers from model instability due to its unsupervised nature.
+Thus, it is recommended to combine various detector outputs, e.g., by averaging, to improve its robustness.
+Detector combination is a subfield of outlier ensembles;
+refer [#Aggarwal2017Outlier]_ for more information.

-Four combination mechanisms are shown in this demo:
+Four score combination mechanisms are shown in this demo:

 #.
-Average: take the average of all base detectors.
+Average: average scores of all detectors.
-#. maximization : take the maximum score across all detectors as the score.
+#. maximization: maximum score across all detectors.
 #.
-Average of Maximum (AOM): first randomly split n detectors in to p groups.
-For each group, use the maximum within the group as the group output.
-Use the average of all group outputs as the final output.
+Average of Maximum (AOM): divide base detectors into subgroups and take the maximum score for each subgroup.
+The final score is the average of all subgroup scores.
 #.
-Maximum of Average (MOA): similarly to AOM, the same grouping is introduced.
-However, we use the average of a group as the group output, and use maximum of all group outputs as the final output.
+Maximum of Average (MOA): divide base detectors into subgroups and take the average score for each subgroup.
+The final score is the maximum of all subgroup scores.
-   To better understand the merging techniques, refer to [6].

-The walkthrough of the code example is provided:

 #.
 Import models and generate sample data